-Don’t worry about being perfect if this too much right now – yes, images are crucial for your shop and making sales.
+Don’t worry about being perfect if this is too much right now – yes, images are crucial for your shop and appealing to your potential customers, which will help you make sales.
 But for now – you need to get started.

 You can come back later and refine your style and imagery. (and I promise you will, we all play with our photos a lot)

-The first listing image is the one which will show up in the preview on search – so this one has to be top quality.
+The first listing image is the one that will show up in the preview on search – so this one has to be top quality.

-- the product is in the centre of the image as Etsy crops from the centre of the image.
+- the product is in the center of the image as Etsy crops from the center of the image.